mdblabs/onegamedesign/README.md

 # License

-Every content included in this repository is covered under [GPL3 Open Source License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Every content included in this repository, except from /docs pages which is cover under MIT License and based on [Paul Le's Jekyll Portfolio Theme](https://github.com/LeNPaul/portfolio-jekyll-theme), is covered under [GPL3 Open Source License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Feel free to use it under those specific terms.

-Also, attribution will be appreciated, althoug is not neccesary.
+Also, attribution will be appreciated, although is not necessary.

 # Contact

-As usual, you can contact me directly throught Github or, if you prefer, at [@mdblabs](https://www.twitter.com/mdblabs).
+As usual, you can contact me directly through Github or, if you prefer, at [@mdblabs](https://www.twitter.com/mdblabs).